1aeo/AROIValidator/replit.md

 ## Overview

-AROI Validator is a web-based and CLI tool for validating Tor relay operators' contact information using the AROI (Accuracy, Relevance, Objectivity, and Informativeness) framework.
-The application validates Tor relay metadata by checking DNS records and URI-based proofs to verify relay operator authenticity.
-It supports both interactive web-based validation through Streamlit and automated batch processing with parallel execution capabilities.
+The AROI Validator is a validation tool for evaluating Tor relay operator proofs using the Accuracy, Relevance, Objectivity, and Informativeness (AROI) framework.
+The application validates relay operator contact information through DNS and URI-based RSA proofs, querying the Tor network's Onionoo API to fetch relay data and verify cryptographic proofs of ownership.

+The system provides both a web-based interface (Streamlit) and command-line tools for batch processing Tor relay validations with parallel processing capabilities.

 ## User Preferences